 CryptoPunks was launched in June of 2017 by Larva Labs.
-It was is one of the first NFT collections on the Ethereum blockchain and is currently one of the most valuable brands in the NFT world.
+It was one of the first NFT collections on the Ethereum blockchain and is currently one of the most valuable brands in the NFT world.
 Meebits was also created by Larva Labs and, after launching in May of 2021, quickly joined the ranks of the world’s most prominent projects.
 Today, Yuga Labs, the creator of Bored Ape Yacht Club, announced that it had acquired both.

 As a result, Yuga Labs now control three of the most valuable NFT collections in existence.